 - the processing is necessary for a contract we have with the individual, or because they have asked you to take specific steps before entering into a contract,

-- you have given consent for us to process the information e.g. in relation to certain support and fundraising events or in relation to certain marketing activities,
+- you have given consent for us to process the information e.g. in relation to certain support and fundraising events,

 - to protect vital interests e.g. the processing is necessary to protect someone’s life.